spacecatpixel/lokidocs/docs/Lokinet/Guides/PublicTestingGuide.md

 - Creating an `index.html` file with `Hello Lokinet` to display to the network.

 - Serving your SNApp directory to the Lokinet and accessing it through your browser.

 Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
 Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.

-### 5. Route through an Exit Node

-This guide will help you route your internet data through a Lokinet Exit Node, to access the guide [click here](../Guides/RouteThroughExitNode.md).

-The guide will cover:

-- Configuring your `lokinet.ini` file.

-- Finding your default gateway.

-- Setting up your route.

-Follow the guide and report to the moderators with any issues on the #lokinet-help channel on [discord](https://discord.gg/67GXfD6).
-Dont forget to report your issues to the [Loki-network](https://github.com/loki-project/loki-network/issues) repository if you find them, especially if you solved the issue.